CrazyStoneonRoad/TGRS-HRRSD-Dataset/COCOFormat/README.md

 In this part, we provide the COCO formatted-Annotations of the HRRSD data set.

 The annotations are under the Anns folder.

+## ratio

+train：20% of whole data set.

+val：20% of whole data set.

+test：60% of whole data set.

+tiny：corresponding to 100 images.